-The gas giant Kenebec hovered on the horizon, in full phase, filling an eighth of the too-white sky.
+The gas giant Kenebec hovered on the horizon, in half phase but still filling an eighth of the too-white sky.
 A warm breeze fluttered through his hair.
 The 0.87G gravity left him invigorated after the plus-G of the ghostship Zuiderkruis, but he knew better than to be fooled.
 It was just a planet, no longer of much economic value, with a single island chain in an otherwise world-encompassing ocean.
-True, he'd have to share the place the native bandersnatchi, but if he stayed away from the deep sea, he'd be fine.
+True, he'd have to share the place with the native bandersnatchi, but if he stayed away from the deep sea, he'd be fine.
 They were mindless carnivores, in any case.

 Bender sighed.
-"I guess they decided to just send transport instead of meeting us in person."
+"I guess the Torrances decided to just send transport instead of meeting us in person."
 He hesitated, and then snapped in a commanding tone, "Cornwall."

 A hologram flickered into existence, and Elam rolled his eyes.
 Just what he needed.
 Someone had programmed the AI to not only look like a person, but to look like a friggin' nineteenth century butler.
 Give him ten minutes alone at the control console, and he'd fix that.